 Take a moment to list all the services you provide and brainstorm what could realistically go wrong with each one.
 Consider the value of the properties you work on, too.
 Servicing high-end residential homes or commercial properties means potential claims could be much higher.
 Being honest about these risks helps you and your agent select a coverage limit that truly protects your business.

-Understand Your Deductibles and Limits
+Know Your Deductibles and Policy Limits

 Two key terms you’ll need to know are “limit” and “deductible.”
 A coverage limit is the maximum amount your insurance company will pay for a covered claim.
 A deductible is the amount you have to pay out-of-pocket before your insurance coverage kicks in.
 These two figures work together to shape your policy.